The Critical Density for Activated Random Walks is always less than 1: Model and results

-\paragraph{Decomposition over all possible settling sets.} Whereas~\cite{FG22} focuses on the case where the sleep rate~$\lambda$ is small, in our case we fix~$\lambda$, which can be either small or large, and we look for a density~$\mu<1$ so that the stabilization time on the torus is exponentially large.
+Whereas~\cite{FG22} focuses on the case where the sleep rate~$\lambda$ is small, in our case we fix~$\lambda$, which can be either small or large, and we look for a density~$\mu<1$ so that the stabilization time on the torus is exponentially large.
 Starting from a fixed initial configuration with~$\mu n^d$ particles, we decompose the probability to stabilize the configuration in a given time, summing over all the possible sets where the particles can settle.

 Then, as in~\cite{FG22}, for a fixed couple~$(\lambda,\,\mu)$ we look for an estimate on the stabilization time which is uniform over all possible settling sets~$A\subset\torus$, and we perform a union bound.
 Hence, in our estimate we get a combinatorial factor~\smash{$\binom{n^d}{\mu n^d}$} corresponding to the number of possible settling sets.
 This factor can be thought of as an \guillemets{entropic} term, which we have to outweigh by an \guillemets{energy} term corresponding to the probability to stabilize in a given set~$A\subset\torus$ in a short time.
 Since this entropic factor~\smash{$\binom{n^d}{\mu n^d}$} gets smaller when~$\mu$ is either close to~$0$ or close to~$1$, we concentrate on these two distinct regimes of the sleep rate, namely~$\lambda\to 0$ and~$\lambda\to \infty$, with a corresponding density~$\mu\to 0$ or~$\mu\to 1$.